All about the contractile uterus

 • A stomach that hardens for no good reason, at any time of day;

-• A protruding belly that often changes shape;
+• A protruding belly that tends to change shape frequently;

-• Sensations of tightness in the hips and lower abdomen l.
+• Sensations of tightness in the hips and lower abdomen.

 False contractions

 You may also experience false contractions.
 The uterus is made up of a muscle called the myometrium.
 Inside this muscle is the endometrium.
 This is where the fetus develops.
 During pregnancy, as the fetus develops, the muscle stretches and increases in volume.
-This is why you may experience pain due to stretching of the uterine muscle.
+This is why you may feel pain as the uterine muscle stretches.

 These are known as Braxton Hicks contractions.
 They are similar to menstrual cramps.
 They will prepare your body for childbirth.